Student Life and Services

 International Students & Health Insurance Coverage

-Those who are not United States citizens or permanent residents of the United States, are required to maintain approved health insurance coverage continuously while enrolled and attending a Texas A&M System institution, unless the student provides proof of coverage that meets the Texas A&M University System waiver requirements.
+Those who are not United States citizens or permanent residents of the United States are required to maintain approved health insurance coverage continuously while enrolled and attending a Texas A&M System institution, unless the student provides proof of coverage that meets the Texas A&M University System waiver requirements.
 (See the TAMUS Policy #26.99.01).

 Student Wellness & Counseling Center:

-The Student Counseling Center is a place where students can go for services that are designed to help handle day-to-day challenges and encourage personal growth and development.
+The Student Wellness & Counseling Center is a place where students can go for services that are designed to help handle day-to-day challenges and encourage personal growth and development.
 Our work provides services ranging from assistance with anxiety, depression, relationship concerns, and crisis intervention.
 Students get the personal assistance needed in a welcoming and comfortable atmosphere.
-Services are available at no additional cost for students currently enrolled at A&M-Central Texas.
+Services are available at no additional cost for students currently enrolled at A&M–Central Texas.

-University Writing Center:
+University Writing & Learning Center:

 Our 27,000-square-foot facility on the A&M–Central Texas main campus includes student lounges, private study rooms, group work spaces, computer labs, family areas suitable for all ages, and many other features.
 Services such as interlibrary loan, TexShare, binding, and laminating are available.
 The library frequently offers workshops, tours, readings, and other events.

 Research assistance from a librarian is also available 24 hours a day through our online chat service, and at the reference desk when the library is open.
 Research sessions can be scheduled for more comprehensive assistance, and may take place virtually or in person at the library.
 Assistance may cover many topics, including how to find articles in peer-reviewed journals, how to cite resources, and how to piece together research for written assignments.
+Computer lab technicians are available to help with printing, Microsoft Office questions, and general computer use applications.

 Student Conduct:

-Student Complaints:
+General Student Complaints:

 RELLIS Students: